kandelb1/ITB-ExtraStats-Mod/README.md

 # ITB Extra Stats

-Record extra stats for your runs and view all previous runs with the Modded Stats Browser.
+Record extra stats for your runs and view all previous runs with the Extra Stats Browser.

 Also adds an additional Vanilla Stats Browser.